EURECA

 Description:

-The Malaga Night Angels Association is a remarkable non-profit organization that is dedicated to helping the most vulnerable people in Malaga.
-It is a free, secular, and apolitical association that relies solely on the collaboration of volunteers and financial donations, food, and resources to carry out its noble work in fighting against hunger.
+The Malaga Night Angels Association is an exceptional nonprofit organization dedicated to assisting the most vulnerable individuals in Malaga.
+As a free, secular, and nonpartisan association, it relies entirely on volunteer collaboration and donations of funds, food, and resources to carry out its noble mission of combating hunger.

 Read More